srhnsn/securefilearchiver/README.md

            The SHA-1 checksums are also used for deduplication.
         1. Chunk order

+Your files are encrypted with a generated 256 bit key.
+This key is encrypted with your own key and stored in the index file.
+The index file is, again, encrypted with your key.

 ## Restoring files

 SFA does not do any restoration itself.
 Instead, it generates batch files which only use